Other Criminal Areas

 There are three main types of theft: burglary, shoplifting, and robbery.
 Burglary is defined as unauthorized entry into a building with the intent to commit a crime.
 Shoplifting is the unauthorized taking of merchandise from a store.
 Robbery is the taking of property from another person by force or threat of force.

-At Azad & Barlow, PLLC, we’ll help you navigate the criminal justice system and fight for the best possible outcome in your case.
+At DFW Legal, PLLC, we’ll help you navigate the criminal justice system and fight for the best possible outcome in your case.
 We understand that being charged with a crime can be a stressful experience, and we’re here to help you get through it.

 Assault: Felonies and Misdemeanors